List of Colorado Rockies managers

 The Colorado Rockies are members of Major League Baseball (MLB) and based in Denver, Colorado.
-The Rockies have had seven managers since their founding in 1993.
+The Rockies have had eight managers since their founding in 1993.
 The Rockies' first manager was Don Baylor, who led the team for six seasons and qualified for the playoffs once.
-Former manager Clint Hurdle is the all-time leading manager in wins, losses, and games managed; Hurdle led the Rockies to the playoffs in 2007, the only time the Rockies have won the National League pennant.
+Former manager Clint Hurdle led the Rockies to the playoffs in 2007, the only time the Rockies have won the National League pennant.
 The team was defeated in the World Series.
+As of 2025, Bud Black is the longest-tenured Rockies manager, leading the team from 2017-2025.